mono300genuine/FigmaAgent/README.md

 - **RAG Implementation**: Combines retrieval and generation techniques to provide accurate responses.
 - **Embeddings**: Each URL from the Figma Design documentation is stored as a resource in the database, with corresponding embeddings for efficient retrieval.
+- **Multimodal**: The agent is capable to interpret images on the documentation and provide relevant images and gifs on the response.
 - **API Endpoint**: A GET endpoint that reads `urls.md`, which contains all URLs for the Figma Design documentation.
 - **Web Scraping**: The webscrapping API is available at `http://localhost:3000/api/figma`.
 ## Getting Started